Topics

 There's a sense of confusion around the rules, but also a sense of optimism, as advances in technology have brought the healthcare industry closer to true interoperability.

-Mariann Yeager, CEO of The Sequoia Project, a nonprofit focused solely on advancing interoperability, noticed there wasn't a lot of clarity as to how to implement CMS' rules for exchanging payer-to-payer information in particular.
+Mariann Yeager, CEO of the Sequoia Project, a nonprofit focused solely on advancing interoperability, noticed there wasn't a lot of clarity as to how to implement CMS' rules for exchanging payer-to-payer information in particular.

-Working through her organization, she formed a work group co-chaired by two payers – Evernorth and Medica – and they're currently meeting monthly to discuss progress and to share a dialogue.
+Working through her organization, she formed a work group co-chaired by two payers – Evernorth and Medica – and they're currently meeting monthly to discuss progress and share a dialogue.

 "How do you mobilize a health plan to start figuring out this payer-to-payer information exchange?
 You need a leader in the organization who can build buy-in and cooperation across business units," said Yeager.
 "They also need to have the authority to move the organization forward.
 You need to galvanize the organization and find someone who can be that champion."

-She'll speak about the topic at length in a session, "Interoperability Developments To Improve Care and Outcomes," September 24 at 5:40 p.m.
+She'll speak about the topic at length in a session, "Interoperability Developments to Improve Care and Outcomes," September 24 at 5:40 p.m.
 CT at AHIP's Consumer Experience and Digital Health Forum in Nashville, Tennessee.

 CMS' rules, she said, are fairly generic and direct organizations to follow certain standards without necessarily explaining how – leaving an opportunity for the private sector to come together and brainstorm.